raphaelvolz/volzinnovation.github.io/english.md

 # 10 years of Volz Innovation GmbH
 Since 2008 we have been supporting leading organisations in the use and development of new technologies.
 We combine methodological skills in design thinking and agile product development with solid project management and good communication.

-We are one of the leading German experts in distributed computing (Cloud Computing) and artificial intelligence (AI).
+We belong to the leading German experts in Cloud Computing and Artificial Intelligence (AI).
 We understand and speak automotive, ICT, medical technology, and pharmaceuticals.

 Curious?
-We would be happy to support your project!
+We would be happy to discuss your project needs!

 ## Customers

-Our clients include projects with innovation leaders in Germany and Switzerland, for example:
+Our clients are innovation leaders in Germany and Switzerland, for example:

 ![Boehringer Ingelheim](boehringer_ingelheim.png)